jamesco/deckhand/README.md

 ### Adding a component with Claude Code or Codex

-If you have Claude Code installed, you can describe what you want and let it handle the wiring:
+If you're using Claude Code or Codex, you can describe what you want and let it handle the wiring:

 ```
 add a new component slide called Countdown that shows a large number counting down from slide.startValue. wire it up in the renderer, store, and add an editor field for startValue.